 Most Effective Acupressure Points for Toothache

 Do you remember the toothache you had a while back?
-It was sore, and you did not have time to go to the dentist and only made it the next day to get relief from the pain.
+It was sore, and you did not have time to go to the dentist and only made it the next day to relieve the pain.
 You rolled around all night, praying it would end.

 Toothache is one of the worst pains you can experience from young to old.
-However, by applying pressure to specific acupressure points, you can get fast relief until you can make it to the dentist.
+However, by applying pressure to specific acupressure points, you can get fast relief until you can visit the dentist.

-Furthermore, having a toothache is a common health concern, and everyone faces pain in the teeth at some point in his or her life.
-The fact is that there are several causes for toothache, but with the correct oral hygiene and dental care, you can prevent it.
+Furthermore, toothache is a common health concern, and everyone faces pain in the teeth at some point in their lives.
+There are several causes of toothache, but with the correct oral hygiene and dental care, you can prevent them.

-Therefore, to relieve the pain in your tooth if not too severe, you can use these useful acupressure points for toothache here.
+Therefore, if the pain in your tooth is not too severe, you can use these useful acupressure points for toothache here.

 What causes toothache?